 You can pick a course focusing on theory, creative production or technical knowledge.
 Best of all, you can transfer to another degree if your first choice doesn't suit your career goals.

 Whichever path you choose, you'll learn through practice in the best possible environment.
-Our £11.5 million Cadman Studios will be your home, and our production facilities on offer include a fully kitted out TV centre with control rooms.
+Our £11.5 million Cadman Studios feature our production and post production facilities and include a fully kitted out TV centre with control rooms.
 You'll also learn from lecturers with film and broadcast industry experience, who can give you the insights you need to get an edge over the competition when you graduate.

-Our accredited courses and experienced lecturers can help you to a career in Film and Media
+Our diverse courses and experienced lecturers can help you to a career in Film and Media

 You'll use our HD Television Centre, which is equipped with broadcast standard technologies, green room, vision gallery and a comprehensive racks room.

 You'll be trained on and use pro-standard portable location camera and sound equipment throughout your course.

 You'll also have a large dedicated green screen compositing studio, a 3D motion-capture studio a large post-production edit facility.